 This needled evergreen is dioecious, so you’ll need both male and female plants to get the bright red fruits.
-These red fruits, popular with birds, are actually a modified cone rather than a berry.
+These fruits are actually a modified cone rather than a berry, and birds love them.
 All parts of the yew are toxic to humans.

-When planting yew, remember that they are bigger plants than you think they are.
+When planting yew, remember that it is a bigger plant than you think it is.
 If you use yews as a foundation planting, you are committing to thirty years of regular pruning for size control.
 So look carefully at the mature size of the cultivar you’re considering, and match it as nearly as possible to the location you plan to use it.

-Yew takes pruning and shearing well, so it’s a great choice for fancy treatments like formal hedges and topiaries.
+We like yew best when it’s allowed to relax into its natural shape.
+But because takes pruning and shearing well, it’s also a great choice for fancy treatments like formal hedges and topiaries.
 If you’re planning to shape yew into a hedge, begin pruning the same season you plant, and plan to shear frequently.
-But we like yew best when it’s allowed to relax into its natural shape.

 The most common cultivars are:

 - ‘Densiformis’ grows 3′ to 4′ tall and 4′ to 6′ wide.
-Commonly used for foundation plantings, but it requires consistent pruning to keep it in check.
+Although it’s commonly used for foundation plantings, this variety requires consistent pruning to keep it in check.

 - ‘Everlow’ is a low-growing, spreading cultivar, maturing to 18″ tall by 4′ to 5′ wide.

 - ‘Hicksii’ is an upright cultivar, growing 12′ to 20′ x 8′ to 12′ wide.
-A good choice for tall hedges and screens.
+It’s a good choice for tall hedges and screens.

 - ‘Wardii’ is a spreading variety that is usually about 4′ x 8′ after ten years, but can mature to 6′ tall to 20′ wide.